1984 United States Senate election in New Jersey

 The 1984 United States Senate election in New Jersey was held on November 6, 1984.
 Incumbent Democrat Bill Bradley defeated Republican nominee Mary V. Mochary with 64.16% of the vote, winning every county in the state.

 To date, this is the most recent time Hunterdon, Sussex, and Warren counties were won by a Democrat in a statewide election.
-This was also the last time Morris County voted Democratic in a statewide election until 2020, where Senator Cory Booker won the county in his reelection and Joe Biden won the county in the 2020 presidential race.
+This is the first election since 1888 that a Democrat was re-elected to this seat, and the first time ever that they were popularly re-elected to this seat.

 Primary elections

 Primary elections were held on June 5, 1984.